-In 2016, the Town partnered with the Delaware Center for Inland Bays (CIB) for a Surface Water Matching Planning Grant to develop a prioritized green infrastructure storm water plan for the area adjacent to the Rehoboth Bay.
-The second phase will build upon the existing master plan and mapping efforts, as part of a Clean Water Advisory Council Grant and Surface Water Matching Grant in 2012, which identified possible best management practices to address storm water management and nutrient reductions for water draining into Rehoboth Bay.
-The Town of Dewey Beach will partner with the CIB and Delaware Department of Transportation along with other state and county agencies.
+In 2016, the Town partnered with the Delaware Center for Inland Bays (CIB) for a Surface Water Matching Planning Grant to develop a prioritized green infrastructure storm water master plan for the area adjacent to the Rehoboth Bay.
+The second phase will incorporate the best practices identified in the existing master plan and mapping efforts as part of a Clean Water Advisory Council Grant and Surface Water Matching Grant in 2012, which identified possible best management practices to address storm water management and nutrient reductions for water draining into Rehoboth Bay.
+The updated master plan will incorporate updated thinking with a bias for creating resilient living shorelines as part of the overall solution.
+This plan will also prioritize possible environmentally responsible solutions to mitigating particulates and pollution returned into the Rehoboth Bay following flooding events.
+The Town of Dewey Beach will partner with the CIB and Delaware Department of Transportation along with other local, state and county agencies.
+In the context of stormwater management, a comprehensive solution should both reduce flooding from rising tides and storm driven waters from the Bay, as well as treat flood waters - from Bay flooding and increasingly intense rain events - to remove particulates and pollutants prior to returning to the Rehoboth Bay and Lakes Gerar/Silver Lake.
+This grant includes funding to mitigate Bay flooding as a way to reduce the introduction of pollutants into the Bay.

-2) A network of catch basins, culverts and buried stormwater sewer pipes, and drainage ditches that drain side streets in the north end of Town and King Charles Avenue (SR-1A) into Lake Comegys/Silver Lake.
+In 2017, the Town partnered with The Center for the Inland Bays on two additional matching grants that will enable implementation of Living Shoreline test cases on Read Avenue and Sunset Park.
+The Read Avenue grant was awarded and work will begin in July, 2017.
+The grant for Sunset Park has not yet been finalized.2) A network of catch basins, culverts and buried stormwater sewer pipes, and drainage ditches that drain side streets in the north end of Town and King Charles Avenue (SR-1A) into Lake Comegys/Silver Lake.

-To date, no action has been taken on following up on any of the recommendations in the Clean Water Grant, through the Delaware Clean Water Advisory Council, which also addressed flooding mitigation and developed engineering solutions as part of the pathway to implementation.
 While some effort was undertaken to clean out stormwater sewer lines, there is no strategic plan on routine and/or recurring maintenance.
 In fact, the overall status of the catch basins, culverts, and stormwater sewer lines is unknown.
 Upon visual inspection, the drainage ditches in both drainage systems are impaired.
 To further complicate the situation, it is unclear who is responsible for maintenance, repair, and/or improvement of the various elements of these stormwater drainage systems.
 As if to emphasize the need for inspection and maintenance/improvement, in September 2016 high spring tides resulted in severe flooding on streets abutting Rehoboth Bay and heavy rains resulted in standing water on streets and in drainage ditches in other parts of Town.

-In 2016, the Town in collaboration with Center for the Inland Bays, was awarded another Clean Water Grant to examine and prioritize possible environmentally responsible solutions to mitigating particulates and pollution returned into the Rehoboth Bay following flooding events.
-In the context of stormwater management, a comprehensive solution should both reduce flooding from rising tides and storm driven waters from the Bay, as well as treat flood waters - from Bay flooding and increasingly intense rain events - to remove particulates and pollutants prior to returning to the Rehoboth Bay and Lakes Gerar/Silver Lake.
-This grant includes funding to mitigate Bay flooding as a way to reduce the introduction of pollutants into the Bay.

 Utilities

 Dewey Beach values its relationship with DelDOT and pledges to work closely with the agency where commonality with respect to roads, sidewalks, and stormwater management exists.